For information on research storage, please visit the Research Support page.

 For faculty and staff, DoIT provides four storage offerings:

-- Google Apps for Education (GAE) – GAE provides every umbc account holder with unlimited storage.
+- Google Apps for Education (GAE) – GAE provides every umbc account holder with 100 Gigabytes of storage.
 This storage is backed up for disaster by Google but there is no recovery from inadvertent deletion of a file.
 The storage in Google is validated to support risk level 1 data — non-public data and data subject to FERPA.

 - Box – Box is a web-based file storage system that provides unlimited storage to the UMBC community.
 The storage is backed up for disaster and encrypted at rest but there is no recovery from inadvertent deletion of a file.
 The storage in Box is validated to support risk level 2 data — data that may include SSN but not credit-card or health care information.
 Box can be set up to support shared folders within a group or department.
 Box provides a Box Sync tool that can be used to keep some or all of your Box data synced with your computer, please note that you may not sync level 2 data (data containing SSNs) with your computer.